Skip to main content

 • Provisional implant crowns for front-tooth cases (delivered the day after surgery)

-• Models, study casts, and other components that support our restorative and surgical care
+• Study models used in treatment planning and case presentation, along with the other components that support our restorative and surgical care

 For final crowns and certain other restorations, we send our iTero scans to a trusted outside lab and receive completed crowns within approximately a week.
-For implant and surgical cases — where coordination and the ability to refine in real time matter most — having the lab in our office makes a meaningful difference.
+For implant and surgical cases, coordination and the ability to refine in real time matter most, and having the lab in our office makes a meaningful difference.

 Modern patient communication